sortable/amphtml/ads/sortable.md

 `type` - always set to "sortable"

+__Optional:__

+`data-ab-type` - for A/B testing Sortable against other services.
+Either 'adsense' or 'doubleclick'.
+`data-ab-pct` - percent likelihood that the alternate tags will be run instead of Sortable's.

 No explicit configuration is needed for a given sortable amp-ad, though each site must be set up beforehand with [Sortable](http://sortable.com).
 The site name `ampproject.org` can be used for testing.
-Note that only the two examples above will show an ad properly.
+Note that only the two examples above will show an ad properly. for A/B testing, ad slots must have attributes compliant with the services that are being tested against Sortable.
+See the examples above.